 - The ability to focus on core business activities while the virtual CISO handles security

-- Access to a wider pool of expertise and knowledge
+- Access to a broader pool of expertise and knowledge

 - The ability to scale up or down the level of support as needed

 - The ability to get timely and expert advice on cybersecurity issues

 - The ability to respond quickly to changing security threats

 - The ability to have an objective and independent perspective on security issues

 - Improved collaboration and communication within the company on security matters